jam-duna/jamtestnet/README.md

-# JAM Testnet
+# JAM DUNA Unofficial Import Blocks dataset

 [JAM](https://jam.web3.foundation/) is the anticipated future protocol for Polkadot, being implemented by multiple teams across different programming languages.
 The [JAM Gray Paper](https://graypaper.com/) outlines the protocol, and the Web3 Foundation has shared initial test vectors with participating teams [here](https://github.com/w3f/jamtestvectors).

-This repository serves as a collaborative space for teams to develop and test JAM Testnets independently and work towards cross-team compatibility in the JAM Toaster.
+This repository aims to serve as a space for teams to develop and test GP compliant State Transitions + Blocks and work towards cross-team compatibility in the JAM Toaster.
 See [docs.jamcha.in](https://docs.jamcha.in/).

 ## Dev Accounts, Chain specs, Genesis States